Germany: Far-right AfD co-chair Jörg Meuthen quits party | DW | 28.01.2022

 In doing so, he made enemies, especially in the far-right movement around the central state of Thuringia's leader Björn Höcke.

-Meuthen's relationship with the party’s recently elected parliamentary leaders, Alice Weidel and Tino Chrupalla — who also shares the party chair position with Meuthen — have been tense.
+Meuthen's relationship with the party’s recently elected parliamentary leaders, Alice Weidel and Tino Chrupalla — who also shares the party chair position with Meuthen — has also been tense.

-Both Weidel and Chrupalla have continued to support the hardliners within the AfD.
+Both Weidel and Chrupalla have continued to support the hardliners within the party.

-In his interview with public broadcaster ARD on friday, Meuthen also complained that the AfD had become something of a sect in its politics around the COVID-19 pandemic.
+In his interview with public broadcaster ARD, Meuthen also complained that the AfD had become something of a sect in its politics around the COVID-19 pandemic.

-Germany has seen widespread protests in opposition to the government handling of the health emergency, which intelligence agencies have said were driven by the far-right.
+Germany has seen widespread protests in opposition to the government handling of the health emergency over the past 18 months, which intelligence agencies have said were driven by the far-right.

 At best, Meuthen said he can only see a future for the AfD as a regional party for eastern Germany.